hnakamur/FormatLink-Firefox/README.md

 ## How to use

+### context menu
+To copy the URL, use the context menu.
+Open the context menu and select the "Format Link as XXX" menu item.
+XXX in the menu item label changes as you select the default format with the radio button in the popup page for the toolbar button.

 ### toolbar button
-Press the toolbar button of "Format Link".
-When a popup opens, texts are automatically copied to the clipboard.
+The popup page is shown when you press the toolbar button of "Format Link".

-Also you can change the format with selecting a radio button.
-The selected format becomes the default format.
+You can change the format by clicking a radio button for each format which you registered in the options page.

-### context menu
-Move mouse cursor onto the link which you want to copy, then open the context menu and select "Format Link as Default".
-It will copy the URL as the default format.
-To change the default format, please use the toolbar button and the "Save as Default" button.

-### keyboard shortcut
-Press the shortcut key Alt+C to copy the URL in the default format.
-If you selected some text, the selected text is used instead of the page title.

 ## Flexible settings
 You can modify formats in [Tools] -> [Extensions] -> Clik "Options" link in "Format Link" Extension.